mibalbert/Chatbot-Guide-Website/README.md

 ## Refrences

-This library was build on the amazing framework created by https://github.com/JiteshGaikwad/Chatbot-Widget
+This website is based on the amazing framework created by https://github.com/JiteshGaikwad/Chatbot-Widget